 For older Americans who have watched their retirement savings shrink over the past few years, downsizing seems like a no-brainer.
 Wouldn't moving to a smaller home mean lower mortgage payments and living costs?
 Well, maybe -- but experts agree that a number of factors, not all of them financial, make each case unique.

 "Your biggest expense is your home," says Steven A. Sass, program director at Boston College's Center for Retirement Research.
-"Our sense is that people who are retiring and are financially strapped should think hard about downsizing as a way to improve their income."
+"Our sense is that people who are retiring and are financially strapped should think hard about downsizing as a way to improve their income and cut their expenses."

 Here's the math behind the figures: Subtracting the price of the new home from that of the old adds $100,000 to your savings.
-From that, subtract the cost of moving.
+From that, subtract the cost of selling your home and moving.

 "Moving is expensive," Sass says.
-While every situation will be different, moving can cost 10 percent or more of the selling price of your home, he says: 5 percent for the Realtor's commission, 1 percent to fix up your house to sell; 2 percent to move your stuff and 2 percent to fix up and furnish the new house.
+While every situation will be different, moving can cost 10% or more of the selling price of your home, he says: 5% for the Realtor's commission, 1% for closing costs; 2% to move your stuff and 2% to fix up and furnish the new house.

-The Center calculates the cost of taxes, insurance, utilities and upkeep at 3.25 percent of the home's value -- a figure that will also vary depending upon where you live, Sass says.
+The Center calculates the cost of taxes, insurance, utilities and upkeep at 3.25% of the home's value -- a figure that will also vary depending upon where you live, Sass says.